mjlemay/tingobox/README.md

 ## File Overview
 - `package.json` - Points to the app's main file and lists its details and dependencies.
-- `main.js` - Starts the app and creates a browser window to render HTML.
+- `/src/main.ts` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
+- `/src/preload.ts` - A content script that runs before the renderer process loads.
+- `/src/render.ts` - a file to run the **renderer process** (eg. React).
 - `index.html` - A web page to render.
 This is the app's **renderer process**.
-- `preload.js` - A content script that runs before the renderer process loads.

 ## To Use
 Install the node dependencies and run the start command!